ssdiaz/peg_jump_frontend/notes.md

 Other things to do:
 - [DONE] Confirm Requirements
 - [DONE] Readme w/Backend Repo
-- [] Updated Notes and User Story - add a line to see note.md to readme
-- []
 - [] Finish the design / layout
     - [] Format pegs look
     - [DONE] If click ignore peg, do nothing
     - [] refactor the pegs format ugh
-- [] Refactor index.js COMOPLETELY!
+- [] Refactor index.js COMPLETELY!
     - [] Fix Peg Options
     - [] Remove unused items - like routes
     - [] Figure out Seed Data and such